Siân Berry: Anti-war

 Berry has also campaigned against the Iraq War.
 She initiated the Census Alert campaign to stop Lockheed Martin from running the UK Census.

 Humanism

 Berry is a humanist and a patron of Humanists UK (formerly the British Humanist Association), a UK charity representing non-religious people who want a secular state.
 On 15 September 2010, Berry, along with 54 other public figures, signed a BHA open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.
 In a 2021 video recorded for Humanists UK's 125th anniversary, Berry stated humanism was "an approach to life shaped by a rational, evidence-based understanding of our society and the problems we face – not only as individuals, but collectively" and rooted in "concern for other living beings, for our planet, and for future generations".

-Following the 2024 general election, Berry was elected Vice Chair of the All Party Parliamentary Humanist Group.
-Later that year she was elected the honorary President of the Green Humanists group.
+Following the 2024 general election, Berry was elected vice chair of the All Party Parliamentary Humanist Group.
+Later that year, she was elected the honorary president of the Green Humanists.